Johannes Kaiser (Liechtenstein politician)

 Johannes Kaiser (born 29 June 1958) is a politician from Liechtenstein who has served in the Landtag of Liechtenstein since 2001.
 He previously served as mayor of Mauren from 1991 to 2003.
 A member of the Progressive Citizens' Party (FBP), he has served as the party's spokesman in the Landtag since 2025, having previously done so from 2009 to 2013.

-Kaiser was the subject of controversary in 2018 when he left the FBP due to a prolonged conflict with prime minister Adrian Hasler, although the dispute was ultimately settled and he re-joined the party the following year.
+Kaiser was the subject of controversy in 2018 when he left the FBP due to a prolonged conflict with prime minister Adrian Hasler, although the dispute was ultimately settled and he re-joined the party the following year.
 He was considered the leading opponent to Liechtenstein's accession to the International Monetary Fund (IMF) in 2024.